 Many of us get our perceptions of sexual assault and other crimes from the media, television, and movies.
 While these depictions focus on stories that will boost ratings, web traffic, and ticket sales, they may mischaracterize the landscape of sexual assault cases in America.

 This is especially true in the case of youths who have committed a sex offense.
-Despite the common perception that minors are likely to reoffend as adults, studies show that in fact their rate of recidivism is relatively low.
+Despite the common misconception that minors are likely to reoffend as adults, studies show that in fact their rate of recidivism is relatively low.
 This piece examines the reasons young people reoffend much less often than typically perceived, and why this information is important to children facing sexual assault charges.

 The Facts About Youth Reoffending